 Corporate comedians from The Ivy League of Comedy who have appeared on the Late, Late Show with Craig Ferguson or James Cordon.
 Clean, hilarious and yet surprisingly affordable!
 Live or virtual stand-up comedy.

 You’ve seen us on TV!
-Here are just some of the many great comedians available.
+Here are just some of the many great stand-up comedians available.
 A more comprehensive list of comedians is here.
 Also great for Theatres and Performing Arts Centers, Team-building Exercises & Off-sites, Government & Military Groups, Fraternal & Service Organizations, Alumni Groups, Law Firms, Awards Dinners and even Private Parties.
 Advice is free.

 Ted has performed on David Letterman, Conan O’Brien, Jimmy Kimmel, Craig Ferguson, The View and two half-hour specials on Comedy Central.

 Ted has performed internationally in Jordan, Egypt, Kuwait, Hong Kong, South Korea, Singapore, Jakarta, England, Holland, Israel and Qatar.

 Ted has appeared on the television shows “Oz”, “Dr. Katz” and “Louie”.

 Tony Deyo is a comedian known most notably for his sharp, quick material and near-perfect comedic timing almost certainly gained from his years as a professional symphony musician.
 New York City’s Village Voice calls him “one of the tightest joke writers in the business.”